morsapaes/materialize/doc/user/content/ingest-data/postgres/debezium.md

 **Minimum requirements:** Debezium 1.5+

-Debezium is deployed as a set of Kafka Connect-compatible connectors, so you first need to define a Postgres connector configuration and then start the connector by adding it to Kafka Connect.
+Debezium is deployed as a set of Kafka Connect-compatible connectors, so you first need to define a SQL connector configuration and then start the connector by adding it to Kafka Connect.

 {{< warning >}}
 If you deploy the PostgreSQL Debezium connector in [Confluent Cloud](https://docs.confluent.io/cloud/current/connectors/cc-mysql-source-cdc-debezium.html),